nnnsss999/llmattacks/README.md

 A searchable website built with **MkDocs Material** is automatically deployed to GitHub Pages.
 Visit <https://example.github.io/llmattacks/> to explore the catalog with Mermaid diagrams enabled.

-## Repository Structure and Timeline
+## Documentation Timeline

 - All documentation files under `docs/` include YAML front matter with a `date_collected` of **2025-06-18**, marking the snapshot used to build the catalog.
 Later commits refine tooling and link archives, but the documentation content reflects that 2025-06-18 snapshot.

-Key folders include:
+## Repository Structure
 - `docs/` – canonical Markdown and HTML articles grouped into subfolders:
 `agentic/`, `data-poisoning/`, `defenses/`, `emerging/`, `evaluation/`, `embedding/`, `inference/`, `insecure-output/`, `latent-space/`,